serras/functional-map/concepts/pattern-matching.md

 Ideally, the _cases_ in a pattern-matching block should be **exhaustive**, so every value of the matched expression is covered by one case, and **mutually exclusive**, so no value of the expression can match more than one case.
-However, automatically checking these conditions can be a very difficult problem, and in practice
+However, automatically checking these conditions can be a very difficult problem.
+In practice, most

+## Pattern Matching in Languages

 ### Haskell